 Other overlapping core principles of both treatments include:

-When faced with such a life-altering decision as your recovery, it is important to weigh up all options, and prioritise your needs.
+When faced with such a life-altering decision as to your recovery, it is important to weigh up all options and prioritise your needs.
 Both inpatient and outpatient treatment options have good and bad sides, which will vary in importance from patient to patient.